lesterpjy/uva_msai_vault/IR1/Neural Information Retrieval/Dense Retrieval.md

 - Inner (dot) product: $\phi(u, v) = \eta(u) \cdot \eta(v)$
 - Cosine similarity: measures the angle between vectors

-Several important distance-based approaches are covered:
+Several important distance-based approaches:
 ### SentenceBERT

 SentenceBERT uses siamese BERT networks to create sentence embeddings.
 It can represent text in several ways:

-- Using the CLS token representation
+- CLS token representation
-- Taking the mean of token embeddings
+- mean of token embeddings
-- Taking the max of token embeddings
+- max of token embeddings

 SentenceBERT can be trained using classification (with a softmax classifier) or regression (using cosine similarity) objectives.